 Cliff Townhouse – the Perfect Hotel in Dublin, Ireland

 There are countless hotels to choose from in Dublin, Ireland, but none caught our attention like Cliff Townhouse.
 It is the perfect boutique hotel in Dublin.
+Whether it’s your hub for the weekend or for day trips, such as Dublin to Cliffs of Moher and/or to the Causeway Coast.
 As foodies, we enjoy trying traditional dishes from the places we visit.
 Cliff Townhouse is more than just a boutique hotel, it is essentially a restaurant with rooms.
 With only nine cozy rooms and an amazing restaurant, it is truly the perfect choice for any foodie travelers such as ourselves.

 Full disclaimer – We were hosted to stay at Cliff Townhouse.
 As always, our opinions are non-biased and our own.
 Our post contains affiliate links.
 When you click on the link you will have the option to purchase a product at no extra cost to you, but we would receive a small commission.
 We want to thank Cliff Townhouse for their generosity and for everyone following and supporting us on all of our sweet adventures.